I have a serious question for YOU!

 Why should you trademark?

 Why not, sis?
-You spend probably hundreds maybe thousands of dollars building a pretty and profitable brand why not protect that investment?
-When you do not protect your intellectual property rights, what you are saying to the world is “hey sis, I created this awesome brand for you, come and get it lady!”
-I am sure that’s not what you want thats why you have to protect your business.
+You spend probably hundreds maybe thousands of dollars building a pretty and profitable brand, why not protect that investment?
+When you do not protect your intellectual property rights, you are saying to the world “hey sis, I created this awesome brand for you, come and get it lady!”
+I am sure that’s not what you want and that’s why you have to protect your business.

 You invested blood, sweat, and tears in your business.
-You probably lost some friends and family along the way of building your business…so why waste the sacrifice if you are not even willing to protect that sacrifice?
+You probably lost some friends and family along the way as you built your business…so why waste the time if you are not even willing to protect it?
 You are saying to the world, “come steal my brand, you can have it , it’s yours!”